 A Primer on How to Be Submissive

-Although this article will suggest plenty of behaviors that show your how to be submissive and exemplify power exchange between you and your partner, there’s no one way to be submissive.
+Although this article will suggest plenty of behaviors that show you how to be submissive and exemplify power exchange between you and your partner, there’s no one way to be submissive.

 The feeling of power that a person often feels when receiving oral sex certainly lends itself to the power exchange you’re looking for.
-You’ll learn more on giving your man a great blow job from the tips in this video.
+You’ll learn more about giving your man a great blow job from the tips in the Blow Job Guide.

 To really dive into the submissive role, you can ask your partner whether you can perform certain actions, such as bringing yourself to orgasm or changing position (100+ sex positions here).
 You might also find that you both enjoy it if you call your partner “Sir” – or another nickname that indicates your positions of dominance and submission.